jaedle/mirror-to-gitea/README.md

 - Issues from GitHub repositories (including labels)
 - Starred repositories from your GitHub account
 - Repositories from organizations you belong to
+- A single repository instead of all repositories
+- Repositories to a specific Gitea organization

 ## Prerequisites